timprepscius/mailiverse-v2/README.md

  * Ant: The automated build uses Ant.

  * The setup assumes that you have public/privatekey ssh access to the root account of the target computer.
-There is a script "get_rsa_pub" which will copy your public key for the setup scripts to use.
+There is a script "copy_rsa_from_ssh_keys" which will copy your public key for the setup scripts to use.

  * The setup scripts use apt-get, so.. ubuntu.

+Setup:
+ 1. echo "target-machine-name" > host-name
+ 2. make sure you have pub/priv key access to root/ubuntu of the target machine - ssh ubuntu@target-machine - must work
+ 3. cd setup
+ 4. (cd requirements && ./copy_rsa_from_ssh_keys)
+ 5. ./setup-server

+If you want to use special keys (not your own), you need to put the pub in that directory and modify the config file.

 Build:
  1. cd server
  2. ./build

-Setup:
- 1. make sure you have pub/priv key access to root/ubuntu of the target machine - ssh ubuntu@target-machine - must work
- 2. cd setup
- 3. ./setup-server target-machine-name

 Deploy:
  1. cd deploy
- 2. echo "target-machine-name" > config.domain
- 3. ./server-deploy
+ 2. ./server-deploy

 ===